yuwen-c/dieta/README.md

 ✨ Front-end website deploying to **Netlify**.\
 － Perfectly for frond-end website, response immediately without waiting to be awakened.\
 ✨ Back-end server deploying to **Heroku**. \
 －Easy to maintain and operate.
-Suitable for traffical level of an non-produce website.
+Suitable for traffical level of a non-product website.

 ## Preview